Notice of Annual General Meeting of Medivir AB (publ)

 As per the day of this notice, there are 31,260,027 shares outstanding in the company, whereof 660,000 series A shares and 30,600,027 series B shares corresponding to an aggregate of 37,200,027 votes.
 The company holds no treasury shares.

 Shareholders represented by proxy shall issue a written and dated power of attorney for the proxy or, should the right to vote for the shares be divided among different representatives, the representatives, together with information on the number of shares each representative is entitled to vote for.
 If the power of attorney is issued on behalf of a legal entity, a certified copy of a registration certificate for the legal entity (or corresponding document), evidencing the authority to issue the proxy, shall be appended.
 The original of the power of attorney and, when applicable, the registration certificate should be sent to the company at the address indicated above, well before the meeting.
 A proxy form is available at the company’s website, www.medivir.se, and is sent to shareholders who so request.

-Shareholders whose shares are registered in the name of a nominee through a bank or a securities institution must re-register their shares in their own names to be entitled to participate in the meeting.
-Such registration, which may be temporary, must be duly effected in the share register maintained by Euroclear Sweden AB on Friday 2 May 2014, and the shareholders must therefore advise their nominees well in advance of this date.
+Shareholders whose shares are registered in the name of a nominee through a bank or a securities institution must temporarily re-register their shares in their own names to be entitled to participate in the meeting.
+Such registration must be duly effected in the share register maintained by Euroclear Sweden AB on Monday 29 April 2013, and the shareholders must therefore advise their nominees well in advance of this date.

 The shareholders are reminded of their right to request information in accordance with Chapter 7 Section 32 of the Swedish Companies Act (Sw. aktiebolagslagen).